Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 • any other body fluid containing blood or that has the potential to contain blood

-As microscopic blood particles or other bacterial or viral pathogens may be present in other body fluids, such as urine, faeces, nasal secretions, saliva, sputum, vomit, it is recommended that SICPs are used to deal with all these body fluids.
+As microscopic blood particles or other bacterial or viral pathogens may be present in other body fluids, such as urine, faeces, nasal secretions, saliva, sputum, and vomit, it is recommended that SICPs be used for all these body fluids.

 In addition, SICPs recommend that all healthcare workers take precautions to prevent injuries caused by needles, scalpels and other sharp instruments and devices.